danielmackay/personal-blog/content/blog/blog/unit-testing-dotnet-core-with-xunit-part-two/index.md

 }
 ```

-Here we are replacing the usual implementation of `ICartRepository` with out own.
-When the `Cart` calls `ICartRepository.GetAll` internally, we are stubbing out this method to return our own known data.
-This allows the database to be bypassed and at the same time gives our tests predecitable results.
+Here we are replacing the usual implementation of `ICartRepository` with our own.
+When the `Cart` calls `ICartRepository.GetAll` internally, we are stubbing out this method to return our known data.
+This allows the database to be bypassed and at the same time gives our tests predictable results.
 This is very powerful.

-If you find that you are having to mock out a large number of dependencies in order to write out a unit test, that is indication that your class is probably doing too many things.
+If you find that you are having to mock out a large number of dependencies in order to write out a unit test, that is an indication that your class is probably doing too many things.
 You might want to refactor it and split out the functionality so that it does only one thing, but does it well (Single Responsibility Principle).

 ## Fluent assertions
 Now, we are in a great position.
-We have unit tests for our code, they are runningg fast, and we are mocking out external resources.
+We have unit tests for our code, they are running fast, and we are mocking out external resources.
 There is still one kink for us to iron out.
 Let's look at our assertions

 ```csharp
 Assert.Equal(110, result);